tangix/ci4-zen-zone/routing-filters/README.md

 }
 ```

 The ``validateVersionAndUpdate()`` method contains checks to make sure the passed ``item_version`` matches the value stored in the database.
-If there is a match, the database version number is incremented and a 204 response is generated so the front-end knows the update was successful and increments its local ``item_version``.
+If there is a match, the database version number is incremented and a 204 (No Content) response is generated so the front-end knows the update was successful and increments its local ``item_version``.

 If another front-end client tries to update the record, a lower ``item_version`` will be passed to the back-end and the update will generate a 409 (Conflict) response and the front-end will tell the user to refresh the local store and try editing again.

+## Food for thoughts

+Some improvements that have occurred to me while compiling this document and that should be considered implementing.

+* Use of ``(:num)`` instead of ``(:segment)`` in routes where appropriate